shakes76/PatternAnalysis-2024/recognition/ISIC_LesionNet_48022835/README.md

     0: Lesion
 ```

-To use dataset.py, run on the command line w/ the optional argument -d following by any up to all of these three: test train val.
+To use dataset.py, run on the command line w/ the optional argument -d followed by any up to all of these three: test train val.
 Any dataset specified after -d will **not** be installed.
 Example usage:
 ```
 python dataset.py                 # installs all datasets
 python dataset.py -d train val    # only installs testing dataset
 ```